rchastain/durandal/README.md

 *Durandal* is a UCI chess engine able to play traditional chess, Fischer random chess, Capablanca chess and Capablanca random chess.

-Despite its heroic name, *Durandal* is not a very formidable opponent.
+Despite his heroic name, *Durandal* is not a very formidable opponent.
 You should manage to beat him easily.

 ## Logo